Anne Hathaway Opens Up About Her Fertility Issues After Pregnancy Announcement

-Anne Hathaway recently announced that she’s pregnant in an Instagram post and in the caption she hinted that she struggled with infertility issues.
-But at a recent event during the Television Critics Association press tour, Anne opened up a little more why she chose to mention those challenges in her pregnancy announcement.
+Anne Hathaway recently announced that she’s pregnant in an Instagram post and in the caption, she hinted that she struggled with infertility issues.
+But at a recent event during the Television Critics Association press tour, Anne opened up a little more of why she chose to mention those challenges in her pregnancy announcement.

 “There is a one-sided narrative to this, and of course it’s wonderful that we celebrate the happy moment when it’s ready to share,” she said to a reporter from Entertainment Tonight.

 “I think there is a silence around the moments before that and they are not all happy, and in fact, a lot of them are quite painful.
 I think that pain is that these women feel like we’re the only ones going through it.”

 She went on to say that she knew than any woman struggling to have a baby would probably feel saddened by her announcement so she wanted to make them feel supported.

 This will be the Oscar-winning actress’ second child as she has an older son named Jonathan Rosebanks who she shares with her husband, Adam Schulman.
 Despite the honesty about infertility, she did express joy at the fact that she’s going to have another baby.
-She told Entertainment Tonight that it’s something that she’s wanted for “a while” another hint that she struggled to conceive.
+She told Entertainment Tonight that it’s something that she’s wanted for “a while,” another hint that she struggled to conceive.

 “I am really happy,” she said, “This is something I’ve been wanting for a while and I’m really happy it’s happening.”